shuai-huang/OMR-SC/README.md

 ```
     ./function_src      -- This folder contains MATLAB files that are used for feature extraction
     ./omr_sc_src        -- This folder contains C++ files that are used to perform the reconstruction using the proposed OMR-SC approach
-    ./library           -- This folder contains the C++ Eigen and zbessel libraries, they are included here for your convenience
+    ./library           -- This folder contains the C++ Eigen and zbessel libraries, they are included here for your convenience.
+Please also install the ASPIRE and MFVDM packages in this folder.
     ./density           -- This folder contains density files saved in MATLAB MAT-file format
     ./proj_images       -- This folder contains random 2D projection images
     ./features          -- This folder contains extracted features